kissmetrics/km-support/_posts/2013-02-01-roi-campaigns.md

+---
+layout: post
+title: ROI of Campaigns Use Case
+categories: use-cases
-Summary: Accurately track the revenue you've earned from marketing campaigns.
+summary: Accurately track the revenue you've earned from marketing campaigns.
+---
 # ROI of Campaigns Use Case

 ## How to Find the ROI of Your Marketing Campaigns